amirullahamzah/SLAM-Based-Navigation-System-using-Husky/README.md

 This project completed using husky_package and rtabmap_ros along with python code to make the robot can move autonomously when navigating in constrained enviroment.

-The description for the code I produced is :
+The description for the codes I produced are :

 Husky Navigator used for navigating from point to point that have been setup earlier.
 It consist of 2 modes which is auto and manual.